archetype2142/portable_programmer/README.md

-it runs on bananian linux and takes advantage on linux's terminal to ompile thhe code. i have made a small shel script which creates a directory called programming and makes a new file called main.cpp in it, we can editt this file using nano. once saved, the fil will be automatically compile using g++ aand executed.
+it runs on bananian linux and takes advantage on linux's terminal to ompile thhe code. i have made a small shel script which creates a directory called programming and makes a new file called main.cpp in it, we can editt this file using nano. once saved, the fil will be automatically compile using g++ and executed.